yougov/velociraptor/README.rst

 Installation of system-level dependencies inside the VM is done automatically using Vagrant's Puppet provisioner.
-This includes some normal apt packages, (RabbitMQ), some from Ubuntu PPAs (Postgres 9.1 and Python 2.7), and some installed with pip (Mercurial and Virtualenv).
+This includes some normal apt packages, (curl, Vim), some from Ubuntu PPAs (Postgres 9.1 and Python 2.7), and some installed with pip (Mercurial and Virtualenv).
 You can see the Puppet manifest at manifests/yhost.pp.